WATTx/iot-esp8266-lua-guide/README.md

 -- verify OK (digest matched)
 	```

-5. You have to **REBOOT** your Wemos by clicking the `Reset` button on the board.
+5. You have to **REBOOT** your board by clicking the `Reset` button.
 The LED should blink once.
 If it's blinking like crazy, probably something went wrong while uploading your `firmware`.
-Try to repeat all steps: erase & upload.
+Try to repeat all steps: erase & upload and make sure that your are setting `-fm` and `-fs`.

 ### Uploading Lua files